mgaudin/Hy2roresO/docs/user-docs/how_to.rst

 To use Hy2roresO properly, make sure you have opened the vector layer corresponding to the network you want to analyse.
-Your layer must not contain artificial networks (such as irrigation zones), and must not have duplicated geometries, so the algorithm to run properly.
-If you have duplicated geometries in your layer, please refer on the Documentation_ from QGIS to eliminate them.
+Your layer must not contain artificial networks (such as irrigation zones), and must not have duplicated geometries, for the algorithm to run properly.
+If you have duplicated geometries in your layer, please refer to the Documentation_ from QGIS to eliminate them.
  .. _Documentation: https://docs.qgis.org/2.8/en/docs/user_manual/processing_algs/qgis/vector_general_tools/deleteduplicategeometries.html

-The output of the plugin will either be the input layer with new fields corresponding to the different orders or a new layer with all the fields from the input layer and the fields created through the algorithm.
+The output of the plugin is the input layer with new fields corresponding to the different orders.

 To open the Hy2roresO plugin, go to the *Extension* menu, then find Hy2roresO and open it.
 You can also find it thanks to its icon : |icon|